<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=478314022862749&amp;ev=PageView&amp;noscript=1">

 Dr. Scott has owned his small-town practice for 30 years and bought the office building 15 years ago.
 He made the decision to sell and retire two years ago.

 Over the past three years, Dr. Scott spent a total of nearly $25,000 to conduct a number of professional valuations.
 The valuators each used a different methodology, and as a result, the resulting values varied tremendously.
-(See the types of information you need to compile before a valuation.)

 After the most recent (and highest) valuation came in one year ago, Dr. Scott listed his practice for sale at the suggested value, thinking that he should receive the price listed on the report.
 Interest has been minimal, with only one low-ball offer that he refused to entertain.
 He is now frustrated and wondering why he paid for the expensive valuations if the resulting values were not an accurate representation of the market.